How To Handle Criticism (And Actually Feel Good About It)

-The good news is there are so many ways to turn the criticism around so that – rather than feeling like a lost cause and helpless – you can instead feel empowered and optimistic!
-It’s just a matter of seeing the criticism as an opportunity to exercise empathy and understanding towards others, gain more self awareness, develop more personal responsibility in life and grow into your best self.
+The good news is there are so many ways to turn the criticism around so that – rather than feeling helpless – you can instead feel empowered and optimistic!
+It’s just a matter of seeing the criticism as an opportunity to exercise empathy and understanding towards others, gain more self awareness, develop more personal responsibility and improve yourself, thereby growing into your best self.

 Some amazing treats are: